cypress-io/cypress-example-kitchensink/README.md

 You can find all CI results recorded on the [![Cypress Dashboard](https://img.shields.io/badge/cypress-dashboard-brightgreen.svg)](https://dashboard.cypress.io/#/projects/4b7344/runs)

+If you are looking for BitBucket Pipelines example, check out [bitbucket.org/cypress-io/cypress-example-kitchensink](https://bitbucket.org/cypress-io/cypress-example-kitchensink).

 ## Help + Testing

 **If you get stuck, here is more help:**